rafaelaqfc/Visualizing-Tuberculosis-Data-Using-Tableau/README.md

 # Final Project with Tableau

-## Project goals
+## Project Introduction and Goals
-Tuberculosis is not a disease of the past: although it was discovered in 1988, the whole world did not reach the milestone of 0% tuberculosis patients.
-Fortunately, it can be cured and prevented.
+Tuberculosis (TB) is not a disease from the past: although it was discovered in 1988, the whole world did not reach the milestone of 0% tuberculosis patients or 0% in the death toll.
+Fortunately, this context can be changed as tuberculosis can be cured and prevented.
 According with the *World Health Organization*, a total of 1.6 million people died from tuberculosis in 2021.
-Ranked as the 13th leading cause of worldwide death and as the 2nd leading killer infectious after COVID-19 (above HIV/AIDS), tuberculosis (TB) is present in all countries and age groups.
-One of the *United Nations Sustainable Development Goals (SDGs)* is to put an end in the TB epidemic by the year of 2030.
+It is the 13th leading cause of death worldwide, and the 2nd leading killer infectious disease after COVID-19, affecting people of all ages and countries.

-Tuberculosis (TB) is caused by a bacterium called *Mycobacterium tuberculosis*.
-This bacteria attacks mostly the lungs, but it can also attack other parts or organs of the body such as the kidney, spine, uterus, and brain.
-It is important to note that not everyone infected with the TB bacteria becomes sick.
-As a result, there are two TB-related conditions: (1) latent TB infection (LTBI) and (2) TB disease.
-If not treated properly, TB disease can be fatal.
+TB is indeed a global health issue and it is caused by the bacterium *Mycobacterium tuberculosis* and primarily affects the lungs, but can also impact other parts of the body such as the kidney, spine, uterus, and brain.
+Not everyone infected with the TB bacteria becomes sick, leading to two conditions: latent TB infection and TB disease.
+If left untreated, TB disease can be fatal.

-In this project, you will find the analysis and visualizations experimented from a Tuberculosis dataset given by country.
-The dataset is a .csv file composed of one physical table called *TB_Burden_Country* and it has 47 fields or columns and 5120 rows in total.
-Also, this dataset shows information per country collected from 1990 until 2012.
-Although it doesn't go further than that, this dataset represents possibilities of predictions of the variable TB count per year, type and country which can be considered as part of health measurements of prevention and control in the years that follow.
-In addition to that, all those measurements were estimates or approximate numbers as this is part of a geographical dataset, therefore it is important to keep in mind that the numbers analyzed represent approximate values of TB incidence, TB cases and mortality rate by year and country.
+In this project, you will read the analyses and visualizations experimented from the tuberculosis dataset, which provides information on TB incidence, cases, and mortality rates by country and year from 1990 to 2013.
+The dataset is a .csv file containing 47 fields and 5120 rows, and while the information is based on estimates, it provides valuable insights into the future possibilities of TB burden and control efforts.

 ## Process